Used car price guides: how much is my car worth?

 It’s easy to overlook, but your car’s value also depends on where in the country it is.
 Used car prices tend to be higher in the south compared to the north.
 The time of year can also have an effect on your car’s value – you’ll find that convertible car prices go up during spring, and SUVs in autumn and winter.

 A car sold by a dealer will be more expensive than one sold by a private individual, so bear that in mind when setting your price.
 A dealer has many more costs including VAT on their profit, refurbishment expenses and overheads to consider.
 Cars sold from dealerships also often come with extra perks like a warranty or a fresh MoT.
 People accept this and will pay a dealer’s higher price.
+However, you can maximise the price of your vehicle by mimicking the benefits of buying from a dealer.
+Getting a new MoT shows potential buyers they have less chance of a costly repair within the next year.
+If you have any outstanding warranty on your vehicle that can be transferred to a new owner make this clear in the advert to make it even more appealing to buyers.

 Using the used-car price guides